nemo-cluster/jumphost/README.md

 This role installs some additional tools.
 You can add your own tools here.
 However, you should not install too many tools as you should only use this host as a jump host.
 At the time of writing, the following tools are installed:

+* ansible
 * bash-completion
 * fish
 * git
 * htop
 * vim

-### delosuser
+### delclouduser

-This role removes the default user that comes with many cloud images such as almalinux, rocky, or centos.
+This role removes the default user that comes with many cloud images such as almalinux, rocky, centos, debian and ubuntu.
 Since you want to have only one user with `sudo` privileges, remove this user.
 If the user is not found, nothing happens.